If Wxyz Is A Square Which Statements Must Be True

 Introduction: Defining a Square

 A square is a special type of quadrilateral, meaning it's a closed shape with four sides.
-However, what sets a square apart are its unique properties.
+Even so, what sets a square apart are its unique properties.
 To be classified as a square, a quadrilateral must satisfy several crucial conditions.
 Understanding these conditions is key to determining which statements are undeniably true about a square.
 This article will explore these defining features and their implications.

 1. Side Lengths and Angles: The Cornerstones of a Square